neondatabase/website/content/docs/guides/logical-replication-materialize.md

     );
     ```

-    You can find the connection details for the role you created earlier in the **Connection Details** widget on the Neon **Dashboard**.
+    You can find the connection details for your replication role in the **Connection Details** widget on the Neon **Dashboard**.
 A Neon connection string looks like this:

     <CodeBlock shouldWrap>